Greg-T8/Notebook/topics/languages/dotnet.md

 ##### [C# version 3.0 (2007)](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-version-history#c-version-30)

 C# version 3.0 came in late 2007, along with Visual Studio 2008, though most of the language features would come with .NET Framework 3.5.
 The features in this release established C# as a truly formidable language.
+The killer feature in this version is the query expression, known as Language-Integrated Query (LINQ).
+Other features, including expression trees, lambda expressions, and anonymous types, are the foundation upon which LINQ is constructed.
+These features lay the groundwork for turning C# into a hybrid Object-Oriented/Functional language.

 Major features introduced: